 Students must come to the Center for Civic & Global Engagement (SC185) to get a Transit Subsidy Form signed.
 This form is then taken to the SCC Bookstore to purchase the pass.

-Students can purchase the fall semester pass starting August 1, 2016.
-This pass is valid from August 15 - December 31, 2016.
-Students can purchase the spring semester pass starting December 19, 2016.
-This pass is valid from January 1 – May 15, 2017.
+Students can purchase the fall semester pass starting August 1, 2017.
+This pass is valid from August 14 - December 31, 2017.
+Please see CCGE for purchase and valid dates for spring passes.

 This program is for the sole use of SCC employees and/or students and may not be given to or purchased for any other person.
 The primary use of the transit pass is for commuting to MCCCD locations.
 Any violation or misuse of the transit subsidy program will result in the loss of privileges.
 The Local Pass (Monthly) is valid for 31 days beyond the date of activation.
 Transit subsidy is limited to one Local Pass per 31-day period per person and one Semester Pass per semester per person.